HoangVuSnape/mcp-manager/fastmcp_server/README.md

 The default configuration is loaded from `fastmcp_server/config.json` and stored in the `db` service.
 The server is available on `http://localhost:3000`.

 By default the server listens on port `3000`.
 Each Swagger specification becomes its own MCP server mounted under its configured `prefix`.
 SSE connections for a spec are available at `/<prefix>/sse` with messages posted to `/<prefix>/messages`.
 A combined server exposing all tools is also mounted at `/sse` and `/messages`.
-A simple health check is available at `/health` and the list of available prefixes can be retrieved from `/list-server`.
+A simple health check is available at `/health`, the list of prefixes can be retrieved from `/list-server`, and the tools of a server can be listed via `/list-tools` (use the optional `prefix` query parameter to limit the results).

 When the server starts it prints a short summary of how many tools were loaded for each Swagger specification and the total number of tools across all specs: